-Get the resources and support you need when your child has an eating disorder
+Get resources and support to help you parent when your child has an eating disorder

 Being a parent through eating disorder treatment and recovery is definitely best done with support and guidance!
 Most parents feel overwhelmed and frustrated by the process, and they are often left in the dark about what’s going on and what they’re supposed to do.

 This is frustrating, especially since when parents understand eating disorders, build new skills, and get support during eating disorder treatment, they make a huge difference in recovery.
 In fact, you can make the single biggest impact on your child’s recovery.